- Morrison County Polling places for the General Election, Tuesday, Nov. 3

 - Filing for city, township and school board seats begins Tuesday, July 28

-622 (increase of 21 over previous day) Positive Cases for Morrison County"MDH COVID-19 Tracker
+816 (increase of 22 from yesterday) Positive Cases for Morrison County"MDH COVID-19 Tracker

 More than 33 years has passed since Paul Marcus of Little Falls started working as a service technician for Center Point Energy in 1987.
 The first seven years in Burnsville and then in Little Falls after he and his wife, Tracy, relocated to Little Falls.